YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Evaluation

+\textbf{Benchmark.} To evaluate YASA, we considered several existing taint analysis benchmarks.
+Macro-benchmarks such as OWASP Benchmark~\cite{owaspbench} and SecBench.js~\cite{bhuiyan2023secbenchjs} provide realistic scenarios, but are often biased by predefined taint specifications and benchmark-specific vulnerability patterns.
+In contrast, micro-benchmarks such as TaintBench~\cite{luo2022taintbench} and DroidBench~\cite{steven2014droidbench} focus on Android, which YASA does not currently support\footnote{YASA currently does not support Android.}, while Juliet Test Suite~\cite{juliet13} and SecuriBench-Micro~\cite{securibenchmicro} are restricted to specific languages.
+We therefore use xAST\footnote{The ``x'' in xAST indicates support for multiple forms of application security testing, including SAST, IAST, and DAST.}~\cite{xastbench}, an industrial multi-language micro-benchmark for taint analysis. xAST includes soundness cases for language-specific features and completeness cases for sensitivity dimensions such as context-, field-, flow-, object-, and path-sensitivity.
+Each test case includes both positive and negative examples, reducing the risk of inflated performance from simple pattern matching.
+As shown in ~\autoref{tab:xast-benchmark}, xAST covers four languages, with 602 soundness cases and 249 completeness cases.

 \textbf{Baseline.} To evaluate RQ1, we select representative single-language and multi-language static taint analysis tools as baselines.
 For single-language comparisons, we choose SOTA tools for each programming language supported by YASA.
-For Java, we compare against Tai-e~\cite{tan2023taie} and Doop~\cite{grech2017ptaint}, both of which are widely-recognized academic static analysis frameworks with pointer analysis and taint tracking capabilities.
+For Java, we compare against Tai-e~\cite{tan2023taie} and Doop~\cite{grech2017ptaint}, both of which are widely-recognized academic static analysis frameworks.
 For JavaScript, we evaluate against DoubleX~\cite{fass2021doublex} and ODGen~\cite{li2022odgen}.
-For Python, we compare with Pysa~\cite{pysa}, Facebook's production-grade static analyzer that provides comprehensive taint analysis for Python codebases.
+For Python, we compare with Pysa~\cite{pysa}, an industry-standard static analyzer from Facebook.
 For Go analysis, we compare against ARGOT~\cite{argot}, a collection of analysis tools for Go developed by AWSLabs.
-For multi-language baseline comparisons, we select CodeQL~\cite{codeql} and Joern~\cite{fabian2014joern}, two popular taint analysis frameworks that support multiple programming languages.
+For multi-language baseline comparisons, we select CodeQL~\cite{codeql} and Joern~\cite{fabian2014joern}.
 We do not include Semgrep~\cite{semgrep} because the community version of Semgrep does not support inter-procedural taint analysis.